Inflectra/spira-documentation/docs/Spira-User-Manual/Product-Homepage.md

 In addition to viewing the product home page, you can choose to filter by a specific release, to get the homepage for just that release (and any child sprints).

 Just like the 'My Page', the Product Home dashboard is initially loaded in 'view mode' with pre-configured set of widgets.
-The Product Home also offers 3 versions you can quickly switch between.
+The Product Home has 3 versions you can quickly switch between.
 While each of these can be customized as you want, by default they are designed to help different types of product member -- be they managers, testers, or developers.

 ![](img/UserProduct_Management_60.png)